 Let me give you a 'for instance'.
 Wearing tights is clearly linked with getting breast cancer, but, no, you don't need to shiver bare-legged for life.
 There's a 'confounding factor' in the tights-breast cancer story.
 Women who live in colder countries are more likely to wear tights.
 Women who live in colder countries are more likely to be overweight, to drink more alcohol, to start their periods early and to start their families later than women in tropical countries.
 All these are risk factors for breast cancer - the wearing tights bit is linked directly with the colder countries bit, but isn't itself a risk factor for breast cancer.
-A (living in a cold climate) causes B (breast cancer).
-A also causes C (wearing tights).
-That doesn't mean A automatically causes C.
+A (living in a cold climate) causes B (wearing tights).
+A also causes C (breastcancer).
+That doesn't mean B automatically causes C.

 The researchers do point out that one explanation for the diet-drink-diabetes link might be that people who drink large quantities of diet sodas have switched from sugary drinks because they've already been warned that they're at higher risk of type 2 diabetes.
 In my experience, a heavy fizzy-drink drinker is a heavy fizzy-drink drinker - whether it's 'full fat' or diet versions.
 The people with the highest diet soda intake might previously have had the highest sugary drink intake, putting them at highest risk of type 2 diabetes.

 They also point out another possible 'confounding factor'.
 Drinking large quantities of either sugary or diet sodas could just be a marker of having a generally unhealthy lifestyle.
 This theory is supported by the fact that the highest consumers of sweetened drinks in the study both had the highest weights and the unhealthiest lifestyles in other respects.